 Conference papers & presentations

-'Securitization Of Refugees: A Discourse Analysis Of The Exclusion Clause', International Interdisciplinary Conference on Minority Studies with Women and Gender Studies Conference' (Eastern Mediterranean Academic Research Center, Istanbul, 2017).
+'Securitisation Of Refugees: A Discourse Analysis Of The Exclusion Clause', International Interdisciplinary Conference on Minority Studies with Women and Gender Studies Conference (Eastern Mediterranean Academic Research Center, Istanbul, November 2017).

 ANU Higher Degree Research Forum Steering Committee